 On the heels of releasing its “Old Construction Road” song and music video that encourages younger generations to consider careers in construction, minority-owned The UP Companies (UPCO) has planned a Career Expo this week to recruit the next generation of workers and guide them on the “road” to success.

-The UPCO Career Expo is scheduled for 4-6 p.m., Thursday, March 12 at UPCO’s offices, 2060 Craigshire Road, St. Louis, MO 63146.
-Representatives from UPCO’s distinct business units – Power UP electrical contractors, Square UP builders and Hustle UP general laborers, will be in attendance, as well as a representative from the STL Construction Career Center, a branch of the Associated General Contractors of Missouri’s (AGCMO) Education Initiative for those who may have a general interest in the industry but aren’t sure which direction to take.
+The UPCO Career Expo is on the schedule for 4-6 p.m., Thursday, March 12, 2020 at UPCO’s offices.
+The office is at 2060 Craigshire Road, St. Louis, MO 63146.
+Representatives from UPCO’s distinct business units – Power UP electrical contractors, Square UP builders and Hustle UP general laborers, will be in attendance.
+Also in attendance, a representative from the STL Construction Career Center.
+This is a branch of the Associated General Contractors of Missouri’s (AGCMO) Education Initiative.
+These folks are available for those who may have a general interest in the industry but aren’t sure which direction to take.

 Participants are encouraged to bring their resume if they have one, or they can pre-apply online at www.theupcompanies.com/careers